 - Stretching improves posture

-- Helps you keep a more youthful appearance (think shuffling or hunching over!)
+- It helps you keep a more youthful appearance (think shuffling or hunching over!)

 With all these amazing results, why don’t we all take the time to stretch our muscles?